Artwork:

 pūjā

-The film reveals more of this deity’s story, revealing that it has 8 avatars.
-More, it is intended to be displayed on loop — that, in and of itself, could be considered as a sort of pūjā.
+The film reveals more of this deity’s story, revealing that this character has 8 avatars.
+When exhibited, it is intended to be displayed on loop — which, in and of itself, could also be considered as a sort of pūjā.

 Tags: